 Through the sale of PAWS personalised goods such as the seasonal Calendars, Christmas Cards and Fridge Magnets at our Charity Shop and various other locations in the Paphos area.
 Examples of these goods can be seen in the Market Place in this website.

-Regularly run events including Coffee Mornings and the very popular Fun Quizzes held at Gustoso Restaurant.
-Not so regular events including our annual Raft Race, the Mutts & Butts Fashion Show, the Summer Sensation Musical Event, our Open Days and the Christmas Doo!
+Regularly run events including Coffee Mornings at the Shelter and the very popular Fun Quizzes held at Gustoso Restaurant.
+Not so regular events including our annual Raft Race, the Mutts & Butts Fashion Show, the Summer Sensation Musical Event, our Open Days and the Christmas Do!